enirya/enirya/README.md

 >- Java
 >- JavaScript
+>- Typescript
+>- React
 >- Python
 >- Kotlin
 >- Swift

+## :bricks: Frameworks that I'm most interested in are:

+>- Angular

 ## :seedling: The areas I'm most looking forward to study and perhaps build a career are: